kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Parameters:

 -   optional debounce interval (real time only, default 0).
-If one or more of the input is delayed, emit a new combined event by reusing the previous value of the delayed inputs.
+If one or many of the input is delayed, emit a new combined event by reusing the previous value of the delayed inputs.
 I.e resample with hold.
 If omitted or 0, the combine operation will emit for every input change.